 Hypothesis 1.
 Ceteris paribus, we expect the highest likelihood of partisan gerrymandering challenges to congressional maps in states where there is direct language affecting partisan gerrymandering, and the lowest likelihood in states where there is neither direct or indirect language that could be used to restrain partisan gerrymandering, with the states with only an indirect constitutional constraint on partisan gerrymandering in the intermediate category.

 Turning now to the evidence.
-Where congressional districting was under single party legislative control and the redistricting authority actually offered a map, in 4 of the 13 such cases where there was a provision in the state constitution which directly regulated partisanship in districting, a partisan gerrymandering challenge was brought; but a challenge was also brought in 2 of the 11 cases which met these prerequisites where there was no direct language but the state constitutional provisions allowed for the type of ruling found in the previous round in North Carolina and Pennsylvania; in cases which met these prerequisites but where neither direct nor indirect provisions were found only 2 of the 9 cases that fell into this category was a challenge brought.
-SCOTT PLEASE DOUBLECHECK THESE NUMBERS USING THE LATEST VERSION OF Table 1 Thus, in the decision to bring a challenge, while the nature of the state constitutional provisions mattered, lawsuits were still being brought even absent the most favorable conditions for likely success.
+Where congressional districting was under single party legislative control and the redistricting authority actually offered a map, in 5of the 14 such states where there was a provision in the state constitution which directly regulated partisanship in districting, a partisan gerrymandering challenge was brought; but a challenge was also brought in 4 of the 15 states which met these prerequisites where there was no direct language but the state constitutional provisions allowed for the type of ruling found in the previous round in North Carolina and Pennsylvania; in cases which met these prerequisites but where neither direct nor indirect provisions were found only 2 of the 9 states that fell into this category was a challenge brought.
+Thus, in the decision to bring a challenge, while the nature of the state constitutional provisions mattered, lawsuits were still being brought even absent the most favorable conditions for likely success.
 SCOTT AND JONATHAN IS THIS CORRECT?
+[Lawsuits brought in Kansas and New Jersey]

-As also noted earlier, in the 2002 round when there was a partisan gerrymandering challenge to a congressional map in cases resolved before the 2022 election, in 3 of the 11 instances where there was such a challenge the court agreed that the challenged map was unconstitutional.
-SCOTT, ARE THESE NUMBERS RIGHT But what can we say about the likely influence of state constitutional provisions on the success of partisan gerrymandering challenges.
+As also noted earlier, in the 20220 round when there was a partisan gerrymandering challenge to a congressional map in cases resolved before the 2022 election, in 3 of the 11 instances where there was such a challenge the court agreed that the challenged map was unconstitutional.
+But what can we say about the likely influence of state constitutional provisions on the success of partisan gerrymandering challenges.
 In particular, are states that provision prohibiting seeking favoring or disfavoring particular candidates more likely, ceteris paribus, to have a successful gerrymandering challenge ?

 Hypothesis 2a .
 Ceteris paribus, we expect the lowest likelihood of successful partisan gerrymandering challenges to legislatively drawn maps in states where there is neither direct or indirect state constitutional language that could be used to restrain partisan gerrymandering.